YuunsGit/megaventory-task/README.md

 This is the repository for megaventory back-end developer internship attendance task.

 ## JavaScript

 I've used JavaScript which is a multi-paradigm language.
 That's why OOP principles can be implemented using JavaScript.

 ## Packages Used (npm)

-- Axios (I'm using Axios to create HTTP requests for API integration)
+-   axios (I'm using Axios to create HTTP requests for API integration)
 -   Dotenv (I'm using Dotenv to use environment variables such as API key)